manpeihong/Toolbox-v3/README.md

 The following packages need to be installed before running the program:

 matplotlib, numpy, PyQt5 and mysqlclient.

 Install using pip is recommended.

 Now dark theme is available.
 Pip install qdarkstyle in order to use it.

-How to run it:
+How to run Toolbox:

 Download the whole package to local, and then run "Toolbox_v3.py".